Methadone Overdose Symptoms, Prevention, and Addiction Treatment

 Preventing Methadone Overdose

-- Take the medication exactly as prescribed by your physician.
+- Taking the medication as prescribed by your provider.

 - Detoxification.
 This process is often an initial step in addiction treatment.
 During detoxification, people may be medically supervised while drugs are eliminated from their bodies.
 Medications may be used to help manage and lessen the discomfort associated with withdrawal.